jzu/bac/README.md

 All services are (supposed to be) supported, except

-- the C-chain (non-standard method names)
+- the C-chain (not fully tested, some methods do work)
 - methods needing complex data structures, e.g. `avm.createNFTAsset`
 - when passwords contain ":"